alananibal/Alan-Anibal-DSR-Portifolio/README.md

         * The Website has the following sections

-Section 1
+            **Section 1
             -Header
             -Footer
-Section 2
+            **Section 2
             -About Me
             -My Work
 ### 1.3.
 Contents
-		- This website presents the author’s name and a recent photo.
+-This website presents the author’s name and a recent photo.
 -This website’s header presents a navigation bar with links to sections about me, my work, contact info, and resume.
-Each link in the navigation bar scrolls to the corresponding section when clicked.
+Each linin the navigation bar scrolls to the corresponding section wheclicked.
 - My Work section has five applications.
-The first application image is presented in a larger size than the others
+The first applicatioimage is presented in a larger size than the others
-		- When the user clicks on the images of the application they are taken to that deployed application.
+- When the user clicks on the images of the application they are taken to thadeployed application.
-                           -This website features a responsive layout that adapts to various screens and devices.
+-This website features a responsive layout that adapts tvarious screens and devices.

 * Desktop Browsers for Viewing Content
     -Internet Explorer 11